nottrobin/robinwinslow.uk/_drafts/elon-musk-white-supremacist.md

 (And often it might not be pure "racism", in the sense of being *only* about race, but a general bias that perpetuates the sort of privilege that a particular race tends to enjoy).

 Also, before I launch into Elon Musk, remember that here I'm not actually debating with Elon.
 Clearly he's not going to read this.
 So I don't think I need worry too much about offending him or not giving him the space to air his views.
+To us mere mortals Elon Musk is more akin to a force of nature that we must choose how to best react to.

 OK on to Elon.